hvale vale (small letters as per bell hooks)

 After coming back to humanitarian aid in the wake of the disastrous floods that hit Bosnia Herzegovina and the neighborhood countries in 2014 and the subsequent refugees’ crisis along the “Balkan Route”, in April 2017 I started a new professional adventure with the Women’s Rights Program of the Association for Progressive Communication focusing on the intersection of Sexual rights and the internet.

-I discovered and learned about technology-related issues through my work, so my engagement with internet and digital rights ranges from policy advocacy to capacity building.
-Most of all love learning from people and facilitate digital storytelling, a visual methodology for social change that combine solidarity, healing and a powerful peer-to-peer co-production.
+I discovered and learned about technology-related issues through my work, so my engagement with internet, tech and digital rights ranges from policy to advocacy to capacity building.
+Experience is the main drive and way for learning + remote courses as a way to consolidate and synthesize.

-I maintains my own blog, because believe data ownership matters and like the idea of having my own s_place and an open accessible memory.
-You can read me also on GenderIT.org or GISWatch, and on Handbook on Securing Online and Offline Freedoms for Women.
-I am often a speaker in international forums, and one of the proud founders of the feminist portal www.zenskaposla.ba.
+I maintain my own blog, because believe data ownership matters and like the idea of having my own s_place and an open accessible memory.
+You can read me also on Masina.rs, Berliner Gazette, GenderIT.org or GISWatch, DCAF -Cyber Violence against Women and Girls in the Western Balkans: Selected Case Studies and a Cybersecurity Governance Approach and Handbook on Securing Online and Offline Freedoms for Women.
+I speak here and there from remote in regional and international forums.

-You contact me here or via email: vale [@] hvale [.] me
+You can contact me here or via email: vale [@] hvale [.] me